FREE Shipping on orders over $899

 The good news is that calcium deficiency is treatable and, in many cases, preventable.
 Here are some strategies to address calcium deficiency:

-1. Dietary Adjustments: Increasing your intake of calcium-rich foods, such as dairy products, fish, nuts, and leafy green vegetables, can be a crucial first step.
+1. Dietary Adjustments: Increasing your intake of calcium-rich foods, such as dairy products, fish, nuts, and green leafy vegetables, can be a crucial first step.

 5. Medications: In more severe cases of calcium deficiency, especially those related to underlying medical problems, specific medications may be prescribed to address the problem.